-What is the University’s position on OA?
+What is the University’s policy on Open Access?

 The University of Oxford academic community is strongly committed to ensuring the widest possible access to its research.
 The value and utility of research outputs increases the more broadly they are available to be considered and used by others.
-The University is already very active in disseminating research both for the benefit of the international research community and for society more widely.
+The University is very active in disseminating research both for the benefit of the international research community and for society more widely.
 Access to Oxford’s published research, for everyone, from everywhere, will highlight the excellence of its research, attract scholars and students, and foster collaboration.

 Can I still publish where I wish?